State Department security officials weren't notified of 'imminent' threats to US embassies - Local News 8

 Confusing explanations

-On Monday, Secretary of State Mike Pompeo said Soleimani’s killing was part of a larger strategy of deterrence, a shift from his pervious rationale that the strike was to prevent an “imminent” attack.
+On Monday, Pompeo said Soleimani’s killing was part of a larger strategy of deterrence, a shift from his previous rationale that the strike was to prevent an “imminent” attack.

 “Judging from the type and intensity of the strike, the regime certainly must now understand what we will do if they ever again pose risk to American lives,” Pompeo said during a speech at Stanford’s Hoover Institution.
 “If Iran escalates, we will end it on our terms.”